ildella/wt-cli-workflow/README.md

 2. code, test, deploy, release (most of the time)

 Well, exactly what happens in any other kind of development, right?
-Webtask cli offer great foundamentals but in real world there are 2 things we almost always need that are not easy to get with simple commands:
+Webtask cli offer great foundamentals but in real world there are 2 things we almost always need that are not immediate (for lazy people like me) to get with simple commands:
 1. secret environment variable to connect to databases, APIs...
 2. different environments for development, testing, staging, production...